cxsquared/portfolio-v3/src/pages/tutorials/setting-up-xcode-and-visual-studio-for-fmod-development/index.md

 ---
 title: Setting Up Xcode and Visual Studio for FMOD Development
 date: "2016-04-02"
-tags: FMOD, Audio Programming, Game Development, tutorial, game, cpp, c++, programming, visual, studio
+tags: [FMOD, Audio Programming, Game Development, tutorial, game, cpp, c++, programming, visual, studio]
 category: tutorial
 description: Setting up the XCode and Visual Studio programming environment for developing an audio engine for the Fmod API in C++.
+comments: true
 ---

 This tutorial series is going to be all about starting out as an Audio Programmer using the middleware [FMOD](http://www.fmod.org/).
 I'll be going over setting up Xcode/Visual Studio to work with FMOD and creating a basic implementation that you can use in your C++ projects.
 It's probably good that you have some understanding of C++ but I'll only be covering very basic things so it shouldn't be too hard to follow along if you don't.
 By the end hopefully you'll have a better grasp on integrating audio middleware into C++ projects so you can start creating some awesome audio programming systems.

 I will say this isn't a tutorial on how to use [FMOD Studio](http://www.fmod.org/products/).
 While you'll be able to use FMOD Studio events with this audio engine, this tutorial is solely concentrating on the programming side of FMOD.
 If you want a good tutorial on FMOD Studio you should check out the tutorial series from my friend Chris Prunotto over on his site [SoundGuyChris.com](http://blog.soundguychris.com/2014/04/15/an-introduction-to-fmod-part-1/).

-{% include toc.html %}

 ## Introduction

 For the longest time I've loved both programming and audio so it's only natural that I wanted to delve into the world of audio programming.
 There's just one problem though... there's a total of about 0 sources on getting into audio programming.
 I didn't have a background in C++ so reading the API and looking at examples provided by FMOD never really helped me.
 Every now and then I'd do a new search and look for some beginning tutorials on how to implement FMOD Studio into a game but all that every came up was tools to integrate into [Unity](https://unity3d.com/) or another big engine.
 And while this is all good and everything for people using those tools I wanted to understand integration at a more basic level.

 Luckily in early 2015 I was lucky enough to get access to the [GDC Vault](http://www.gdcvault.com/) which is a collection of almost all the talks given at each Game Developers Conference.
 Inside the vault there was a talk given by Guy Somberg, who at that time was working at [Telltale Games](https://www.telltalegames.com/), about creating a basic audio engine.
 This was exactly what I needed to get my start in the audio programming world.
 A lot of this tutorial is based off his talk at GDC but from my prospective of coming from almost knowing nothing about C++.
 Hopefully this will be the tutorial that helps others get started creating cool audio programming things.